Supporting PRS for Music Members in Need Since 1934

 We provide financial help to PRS for Music members, former members, and their immediate families in times of financial difficulty or when they are unable to work because of illness, accident or disability.

-We are grateful to our Patrons Don Black OBE, Jools Holland OBE, Brian May CBE, Sir Tim Rice, Rick Wakeman and Geoffrey Brand for their support.
+We are grateful to our Patrons Don Black OBE, Geoffrey Brand, Jools Holland OBE, Brian May CBE, Rick Wakeman, Brian Willey, Wayne Hector for their support.

 A message from our Patrons